11 note-taking tips to make your notes test-ready

 2. Highlight keywords, not full sentences

 Only highlight the most important terms.
 If you highlight too much, it’s no longer useful.
-Keep it lean, so your brain focuses on what matters.
+Keep it minimal, so your brain focuses on what's important.

 3. Create question headings

 Turn your keywords into questions, like a teacher would.
 Then use your notes to answer them.
-This simple shift trains your brain to think and recall, not just record.
+This simple act trains your brain to think and recall, not just record information.

 4. Keep answers short